-- 1) Recognizing each employee2s achievements and contributions to the organization. - 2) Providing developmental feedback, including identification of deficiencies and providing specific action plans to improve. - 2)3) Establishing performance goals and expectations. - 4) Establishing training needs. - 5) Providing a basis for salary pay recommendations and promotions.
+- 1) Recognizing each employee's achievements and contributions to the organization. - 2) Providing developmental feedback, including identification of deficiencies and providing specific action plans to improve. - 3) Establishing performance goals and expectations. - 4) Establishing training needs. - 5) Providing a basis for pay recommendations and promotions.